Advanced Sleep Phase Disorder

 If you opt for treatment, you may need to undergo polysomnography – an overnight sleep study.
 This will give the doctors more data concerning the times you are sleeping and waking, the quality of sleep you are getting, and that no other sleeping related disorders are present.
 In lieu of this, the doctor may be content with keeping a sleep diary, which tracks subjectively the times you go to sleep and wake up; an attempted judgement by you of the quality of sleep you achieved and how long it took you to fall asleep.

-If you are content to maintain your advanced sleep phase, your doctor or sleep specialist can help you with educational and behavioural counselling to maximize your output during waking hours, and limit things you may inadvertently do to harm your sleep.
+If you are content to maintain your advanced sleep phase, your doctor or sleep specialist can help you with educational and behavioral counseling to maximize your output during waking hours, and limit things you may inadvertently do to harm your sleep.

 If seeking a treatment for advanced sleep phase, you will be set on a course that slowly increases your in-bed and waking times.
 This is a long process, with very small increments each day.
 You may also try bright light therapy, which emulates sunlight in the early evening to ‘trick’ the body into staying awake